goktugselcuk/aranankan/README.md

-# aranankan.com (In Progress)
+# ineedblood.com (aranankan.com in Turkish) (In Progress)

 A website that used as a platform that brings together volunteer blood donors and those in need.

-You can take a look to the report above for more details about this project.
+You can take a look to the screenshots and the source code for this project